ms1515/Kubernetes-Basics/README.md

 ## Istio Install ##

-What I have found is that by doing istio install, which doesn't work but still installs the istio core, I can get an external IP.
+What I have found is that by doing istio install, which doesn't work but still installs the istio core, I can get an external IP by installing istio using knative docs.

+## Gitlab Auth Issues ##

+Been having secrets issues.